YEI UCAS free application guide for 2027 entry.

 At first glance, this sounds reasonable.
 However, none of it is distinctive.

-The applicant simply lists economics content rather than demonstrating any independent thinking or genuine engagement.
+The applicant mainly lists subject content rather than showing any independent thinking or genuine engagement.

-“analytical evaluation”, “problem-solving”, and “transferable skills”, without offering any concrete evidence to support them.
+They also make broad claims about things like “analytical evaluation”, “problem-solving”, and “transferable skills” without giving any concrete evidence to support them.

-Almost any student taking Economics, Accountancy, or Media Studies could write these paragraphs with minimal effort (or with ChatGPT).
+Almost any student taking Economics, Accountancy, or Media Studies could write paragraphs like this with minimal effort.

 Most importantly, it fails to answer the question universities are implicitly asking: what does this tell us about how you think?

-If you want to be competitive for the top universities, you must be ruthless with your character count.
-Nothing can be generic, and no characters can be wasted.
+If you want to be competitive for the top universities, you need to be ruthless with your character count.
+Nothing can be generic, and no space can be wasted.

 Universities are primarily looking for: